nightscout/trio-docs/docs/EN/operate/build.md

 git stash pop
 ```

-If the final `git stash pop` had errors, you will need to repeat any customizations you made in your prior code—they are no longer compatible with the updated code.
+If the final `git stash pop` had errors, you must repeat any customizations you made in your prior code—they are no longer compatible with the updated code.

 The Open-iAPS code is now updated.
 To open the workspace in Xcode, type `xed .` in your terminal window.